Vizir/carnival/README.md

 `http://server-name/admin`

 * You will be redirected for the login page, please type the email and password recently added.
+* After logging in, you will see the main page with the menu bar on the right.
+On this menu bar you can find the users lists where is possible to mange the administrators users of the system

 ## Basic Usage

+Carnival started relying only on MVC model.
+As we developed it, we saw that it would be good to have a Presenter to better describe our models.
+We used the presenter to avoid the fat models emerge on our systems.

 ### Model

+It is a commom Active Record model.
+We only have to include the Carnival Helper.

+`include Carnival::ModelHelper`

 ```ruby